-If it is determined necessary to separate the work locations of the complainant and the respondent while the complaint is being investigated, it is agreed that the complainant will not be moved against his/her wishes.
+If it is determined necessary to separate the work locations of the complainant and the respondent while the complaint is being investigated, it is agreed that the complainant will not be moved against their wishes.

 No information relating to the personal background or lifestyle of the complainant, or the respondent, shall be admissible during the investigation process.

-- h) Terms of Reference of the Investigator - i) The mandate of the investigator will be to ascertain facts. - ii) The report of the investigator will be given, in confidence, to the Union and the Employer.
-It is the responsibility of the Employer to forward a copy of the report to the complainant and therespondent.
-The Employer will state, in a covering letter, that the report is confidential.

-- iii) The report should refer to individuals involved by code only.
+h) Terms of Reference of the Investigator

+- i) The mandate of the investigator will be to ascertain facts. - ii) The complete report of the investigator will be given, in confidence, to the Union and the Employer.
+It is the responsibility of the Employer to forward a copy of the report to the complainant and the respondent.
+The Employer will state, in a covering letter, that the report is confidential. - iii) The report should refer to individuals involved by code only.
 However, a reference key will be provided to the Employer and the Union for internal use.
+This practice should be repeated at any subsequent arbitral proceeding.
+Upon consultation with the union, the employer may redact information from the forwarded report if the release of that information would violate the personal privacy of individuals.

-This practice should be repeated at any subsequent arbitral proceeding. - iv) The report will not be introduced as evidence or have standing in any arbitration, or other legal procedure.
+- iv) The report will not be introduced as evidence or have standing in any arbitration, or other legal procedure.
 This does not preclude the parties from reaching an Agreed Statement of Fact based upon facts in the report in preparation for an arbitral proceeding. - v) Reliance on Report of Third Party Investigator

-Despite $23.03(\underline{\mathbf{h}})(iv)$, the Employer is entitled to rely on the fact of mediation or the report of a third party investigator as evidence that may mitigate liability in a proceeding that follows receipt of the third party investigator's report.
+Despite 23.03(h)(iv), the Employer is entitled to rely on the fact of mediation or the report of a third party investigator as evidence that may mitigate liability in a proceeding that follows receipt of the third party investigator's report.